-In 2022, the African continent will be in the headline when it comes to matters climate change.
+In 2022, the African continent will be in the headline when it comes to matters of climate change.
 In November this year, the world will be gathering in Sharm El-Sheikh, Egypt, to discuss and agree on how to curtail and, at the same time, adapt to climate change.

 This calls for policies and other mechanisms such as incentives and rules, and regulations that will enable the transition to happen.
-Examples include more renewable energy use as opposed to fossil fuels and more efficiency in production systems especially those using natural resources.
+Examples include more renewable energy use as opposed to fossil fuels and more efficiency in production systems, especially those using natural resources.

 On the other hand, moving from a linear to a circular economy is seen as a way to decouple economic growth from the use of resources and avoid unnecessary waste.
 This is a powerful tool to reduce emissions and combat climate change.

-We can no longer delay the action towards climate change as this will cost us dearly in terms of the development agenda but also the fact that the delay will be associated with more difficulty to transition to climate-friendly economies.
+We can no longer delay the action towards climate change as this will cost us dearly in terms of the development agenda but also the fact that the delay will be associated with more difficult to transition to climate-friendly economies.

-Transition to a better Africa, which is not climate challenged will require financial flows.
+Transition to a better Africa, which is not climate-challenged will require financial flows.
 The private sector together with government enablers will be a key source of the required financing.
 Most companies are working to build platforms that will enable them to engage and deliver on climate commitments, but finance is not yet flowing as expected.

 There is a need for the c-suites and boards of companies to engage in strategic conversations on what climate change means for their businesses.
 These discussions and actions should emanate from the opportunities as well as the risk perspectives if businesses are to make sense and create value.